Roseville Auto Accident Lawyers

 California Civil Code 3294 establishes that a person can be eligible for punitive damages when they prove by clear and convincing evidence that a defendant was guilty of oppression, fraud, or malice.
 Malice is defined as conduct that is intended by a defendant to cause injury to a plaintiff or despicable conduct that is carried on by a defendant with a willful and conscious disregard for the rights or safety of others.

 Oppression means despicable conduct that subjects a person to cruel and unjust hardship in conscious disregard of that person’s rights.
-Lastly, Fraud means an intentional misrepresentation, deceit, or concealment of a material fact known to the defendant with the intention on the part of the defendant of thereby depriving a person of property or legal rights or otherwise causing injury.
+Lastly, Fraud means an intentional misrepresentation, deceit, or concealment of a material fact known to the defendant with the intention of depriving a person of property or legal rights or otherwise causing injury.

 - $30,000 for injury or death to one person